Bedroom count

 Quick answers to common questions about the Atlanta rental market.

-Average rent prices in Atlanta have remained the same over the last month and have remained the same since last year.
+Average rent prices in Atlanta have increased by 1% over the last month and have increased by 5% since last year.

-To comfortably afford rent in Atlanta, you'd need to earn approximately $78,000/year, based on spending no more than 30% of your income on rent.
+To comfortably afford rent in Atlanta, you'd need to earn approximately $80,000/year, based on spending no more than 30% of your income on rent.

 Atlanta's 2025 rental market shows one-bedroom apartments averaging around $1,500 per month, while two-bedroom units average around $2,100 monthly.
 Both bedroom types experienced decreases from the previous year, with one-bedrooms down 5.2% and two-bedrooms declining 4.8%.